DOWRIGHTTV/piCopilot/README.md

 # piCopilot
-Tailored for the world of unmanned Intelligence, Surveillance and Reconnaissance.

 piCopilot is 100% feedback driven.
 If you like piCopilot and wish to contribute, simply fork and PR.

 Certain aspects of piCopilot may not be legal in every Country or locality.
 Ensure that you check the rules and regulations for where you will be operating prior to use.
 The operator is fully and wholly responsible for any legal and/or civil issues that may arise from their usage of piCopilot.